 Q: How do I avoid the AI “model face” look on street subjects?

 A: Add natural skin with visible pores and small creases and pick an occupation that justifies wear (fisherman, worker, vendor).
-Negative-prompt airbrushed, glamour, smooth skin.
+In Midjourney, negative-prompt --no airbrushed, glamour, smooth skin.

 Q: What ratio for street portraits?